Bayesian approach to long-range correlations and multiplicity fluctuations in nucleus-nucleus collisions: Method

 First, consider the tip of the distribution, corresponding to the largest values of $N_i$.
 In this region, the integral in Eq.~(\ref{cbint}) is dominated by the contribution of central collisions, that is, $c_b=0$.
 Therefore, both $\bar N_i(0)$ and $\Sigma_{ij}(0)$ can be reconstructed using the tip of the distribution.
 Looking at Fig.~\ref{fig:atlasillustration}, one clearly sees that the ellipse, which is defined by $\bar N_i(0)$ and $\Sigma_{ij}(0)$, closely fits the tip of the distribution of $(E_T,N_{\rm ch})$.

 Consider now the bulk of the distribution, corresponding to less central collisions.
 The mean value $\bar N_i(c_b)$ can be reconstructed from data in the following way.
-Define $c(N_i)$ as the cumulative probability distribution of $N_i$:
+Define $c_i(N_i)$ as the cumulative probability distribution of $N_i$:

 This is the usual definition of centrality in experiment~\cite{Abelev:2013qoq}.
-Except for very peripheral and very central collisions, $c(N_i)$ defined by Eq.~(\ref{expcent}) is almost equal to the inverse function of $\bar N_i(c_b)$~\cite{Broniowski:2001ei,Das:2017ned}.
+We use here the subscript $i$ because we consider the case where one measures several multiplicities $N_i$, each of which can be used as a centrality estimator $c_i$.
+Except for very peripheral and very central collisions, $c_i(N_i)$ defined by Eq.~(\ref{expcent}) is almost equal to the inverse function of $\bar N_i(c_b)$~\cite{Broniowski:2001ei,Das:2017ned}, that is;

 Deviations are typically well below 1\%.
 The functions $\bar N_i(c_b)$ define a ridge line which is displayed in Fig.~\ref{fig:illusdeltac}.

 By contrast, the centrality dependence of the covariance matrix cannot be fully reconstructed.
 This can be understood qualitatively as follows.
 A displacement parallel to the ridge line can be due either to a change in impact parameter, or to a fluctuation at fixed impact parameter.
 Therefore, only the projection of the covariance matrix orthogonal to the ridge line can be reconstructed.